Build a Steady Tarot Practice in 10 Minutes a Day

 How Tarot Encourages Self-Discovery

+Tarot cards act like a mirror.
+Each card reflects something about your inner world: your feelings, your choices, and even your struggles.
+When you draw cards, you may see parts of yourself that you usually ignore.
 A reading can reveal how you communicate in relationships or how you make decisions.
 This awareness helps you grow as an individual.
 With practice, Tarot can help you trust your instincts, manage emotions, and make healthier choices.

 The Fool’s Journey: Life’s Stages in Tarot